pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Although these traits exist it's not possible to impl them for our own types in stable Rust.
+Although these traits exist, it's not possible to impl them for our own types in stable Rust.
 The only types we can create which impl these traits are closures.
 Depending on what the closure captures from its environment determines whether it impls `FnOnce`, `FnMut`, or `Fn`.

-An `FnOnce` closure can only be called once because it consumes some value as part of its execution:
+An `FnOnce` closure can only be called once, because it consumes some value as part of its execution:

 ```rust
 fn main() {